 A DPIA is a data impact assessment to map out privacy risks for those involved.
-Under the General Data Protection Regulation (AVG), a DPIA is necessary if large-scale processing of personal data or sensitive personal data is involved.
+Under the General Data Protection Regulation (GDPR), a DPIA is necessary if large-scale processing of personal data or sensitive personal data is involved.
 In many cases, suppliers process personal data of SURF members (and their staff and students).
 It is therefore important that those concerned comply with legislation and regulations.
 A DPIA helps institutions to estimate the actual risks to those concerned.
 Institutions themselves assess whether they consider these risks to be acceptable.
 SURF's DPIAs help them do this.
 SURF collaborates with the authorities in carrying out DPIAs.
 A number of DPIAs have already been carried out jointly with the government.

 International focus on negotiating power of Dutch education with big tech